-The Alameda whipsnake is a long, slender snake with a dark dorsal color, usually black, dark brown or charcoal, and a ventral color of yellow or orange, often including a salmon color along the last portion of the snake's underside.
+The Alameda whipsnake (AKA Alameda striped racer) (AWS) is a long, slender snake with a dark dorsal color, usually black, dark brown, or charcoal, and a ventral color of yellow or orange, often including a salmon color along the last portion of the snake's underside.
 It has yellow stripes along both sides of its body but not on top.
 It has relatively large eyes and hunts visually, seeking out and capturing lizards by rapid bursts of speed.
-A member of the racer family, this subspecies of the California racer occurs in Alameda, Contra Costa and parts of Santa Clara counties.
+A member of the racer family, this subspecies of the California racer occurs in Alameda, Contra Costa, and parts of Santa Clara counties.

 The burrowing owl (BUOW) occurs in open grassland habitat most often associated with colonies of CA ground squirrels upon which the owls rely for burrow systems.
-BUOWs nest and seek refuge underground within burrows and will often use man-made structures (culverts, pipes, broken cement) as refuge and nesting sites.
+BUOWs nest and seek refuge underground within burrows and will often use artificial structures (culverts, pipes, broken cement) as a refuge and nesting site.

 The smallest fox species in California, the San Joaquin kit fox (SJKF), occurred historically throughout a large part of the Central Valley of California north to the Delta.
 Limited sightings of foxes occur in Alameda and Contra Costa counties, where a significant amount of appropriate habitat remains intact.